Top Facebook Behavioral Interview Questions and Prep Tips

-The behavioral interview is an extremely important part of the selection process at Facebook.
+The behavioral interview is an essential part of the selection process at Facebook.
 The purpose of behavioral Facebook interview questions is to assess a candidate’s self-awareness, growth, self-reliance, and willingness to be a team player.

 Recruiters generally ask questions that are relatable to a workplace environment and wish to know how you’d react.
 They’ll also ask you questions about your strengths, weaknesses, and interests.

 Behavioral facebook interview questions are given relatively more importance for senior-level positions at Facebook.
-In order to ace the Facebook behavioral interview questions, prepare answers and practice mock behavioral interviews with qualified instructors.
+To ace the “Why Facebook” interview question or Facebook behavioral interview questions, prepare answers and practice mock behavioral interviews with qualified instructors.
 Additionally, be prepared to answer questions about past projects and how you executed them.
 Make sure to highlight the ones that tested your limits, ensuring a unique learning experience in the process.

 The “Why Facebook” interview question or other Facebook behavioral interview questions can be challenging.
 Unlike technical interviews, there are no correct answers for behavioral interviews.
 The interviewers try to determine the kind of candidate you are and where your values lie.
 Here are a few tips to help you ace Facebook behavioral interview questions:

-Every Facebook behavioral interview has the same structure: introduction, questions based on the resume, specific questions, and "Why Facebook?"
+Every Facebook behavioral interview has the same structure: introduction, questions based on the resume, specific questions, and the "Why Facebook?" interview question.
 Hence, you should be ready with an introduction covering your education, interests, work experience, and past projects.
 Ensure that your answer is under 1.5 to 2 minutes.
 Do not mention salary or perks while answering, "Why Facebook?'
 Instead, focus on Facebook's mission, its products, and then its approach.